realdonald1994/WhiteJotter_Vue/README.md

 # Deployment

-1. clone project to local
+1.clone project to local
-2. Create a database `white_jotter` in mysql, run the project, and the data will be injected automatically.
+2.Create a database `white_jotter` in mysql, run the project, and the data will be injected automatically.

 front end: